Table Of Contents

 - How to Avoid the Greenish Effect on Skin After Shaving

 - Is Plucking Your Armpit Hair Bad?

 - Tips for Shaving Your Armpits

 When women look at razors, they see a lot of parts that need to be tended to.
-They often shave their legs, armpits, and bikini lines as part of their regular processes.
+They often shave their legs, armpits, and bikini lines as part of their normal processes.
 When men look at razors, however, they see something different.
-As a man, you might want to know how to shave your armpits because it's simply something that's not talked about.
+You might want to know how to shave your armpits as a man because it's simply something that's not talked about.
 So, do men shave their armpits?
 You might be surprised to find that a recent survey by MANSCAPED™ found that 68% of men do groom their armpits.
 On the other hand, 21% of men don't groom their armpits because they simply don't know how.
 With this in mind, let's explore the world of men's grooming from an under-the-arm point-of-view.

 Should Men Shave Their Armpits?

 Does armpit hair have any real purpose?
 Why do we have armpit hair?
 Sure, it exists because there was probably some evolutionary reason that would explain why men have underarm hair, but is this historical context still useful today?
 As with many of the topics we talk about, it's always a personal choice.
 However, some great reasons lean toward the side of going hair-free in the armpit region.

 Armpit hair removal offers several benefits to men, including: